Additional Teaching Qual in Computing Studies CPD Award

 Where can I study my course?

-This course is not available for international students requiring a Tier 4 visa to study in the UK.
-For students living in the UK and assessed as international fee status, the above fees will be applied.
+This course is not available for international students, including EU/EEA and Swiss nationals without settled status in the UK, requiring Student Route visa sponsorship to study here.
+For students living in the UK and assessed as international for fee status, the following fees will apply:

 External scholarships and financial support may be available.
 Contact the relevant UHI partner college for more information.